miracleonyenma/portfolioX/content/articles/Add-reading-time-stats-to-your-articles-in-Nuxt.md

 ---
 title: Add reading time stats to your articles in Nuxt
 description: How to add reading time stats to your articles in Nuxt using the Nuxt Content module and reading-time
-tags: [Nuxt, Nuxt Content, Vue, blog features]
+tags: [Nuxt, Nuxt Content, Vue, Blog features]
 ---

 Many blogs and publications today have a way to tell how how many minutes it may take to read a particular article, mostly by displaying the average reading time at the beginning of the post.